 A Heritage Impact Statement will be required for new work to Heritage Items or new work on sites adjacent to Heritage items.
 In the example at Figure 4 below, a new development is proposed next to the Turton Heritage Building.
-The new development is adjacent to a heritage item, so will require a Heritage Impact Statement and need to adhere to the development provisions in Chapter 3.7 - Conservation of the Built Environment.
+The new development is adjacent to a heritage item, so will require a Heritage Impact Statement and need to adhere to the development provisions in Chapter 3.6: Heritage Conservation.